bodkan/admixr/cran-comments.md

 This version is a fourth resubmission of the package to CRAN.

-As requested by the reviewer, I have added a 'SystemRequirements' field which explicitly states that the package requires ADMIXTOOLS command-line utilities compiled on the system.
+As requested by the last reviewer, I have added a 'SystemRequirements' field which explicitly states that the package requires ADMIXTOOLS command-line utilities compiled on the system.
 It also includes a link to where the user can find the most recent information on how to